 Hillsdale’s art faculty exhibit their works frequently in the gallery.
 A juried student art exhibit is held each semester, and all graduating senior art majors display the best of their work each spring.

-The Graphics Lab is located on the top floor of the Sage Center.
+The Graphics Lab is located on the top floor of the Fine Arts Building.
 This lab contains Macintosh workstations that are suited to run multimedia, graphics, video, and web content applications.